 360 Cycling Cameras

-360º cameras are very cool tech that captures footage from all around the camera with the two huge lenses and then software “stitches” it all together to make a seamless orb video or photo around you.
-You can then flatten the image into a typical horizontal or vertical view and reframe it to whichever direction you would like.
+360º cameras are very cool tech that captures footage from all around the camera with the two huge lenses, and then software “stitches” it all together to make a seamless orb video or photo around you.
+You can then flatten the image into a typical horizontal or vertical view and reframe it in whichever direction you want.
 If you want to understand this more, check out this video.

 Pros: Great stabilization, no need to worry about where your camera is pointed, get unique points of view angles